-a.
-If the Union chooses not to utilize mediation and is not satisfied with the decision rendered pursuant to Step 2, he/she may appeal the decision within five (5) workdays to the County Executive.
-The employee may be represented by a Union representative.

-b.
-The County Executive or his/her designated representative shall respond in writing within ten (10) workdays to the grievant.
-If the County Executive or his/her designated representative determines it is desirable to hold a meeting regarding the grievance, the County Executive or his/her representative shall respond to the grievance within twenty (20) workdays following such a meeting unless extended by mutual agreement of the parties.
+- a.
+If the Union chooses not to utilize mediation and is not satisfied with the decision rendered pursuant to Step 2, the grievant may appeal the decision within five (5) workdays to the County Executive.
+The employee may be represented by a Union representative. - b.
+The County Executive or designee shall respond in writing within ten (10) workdays to the grievant.
+If the County Executive or designee determines it is desirable to hold a meeting regarding the grievance, the County Executive or designee shall respond to the grievance within twenty (20) workdays following such a meeting unless extended by mutual agreement of the parties.

-If the County Executive or his designated representative fails to respond in writing, as provided in Step 3, or if the response is not satisfactory to the Union, the Union shall have the right to refer the matter to binding arbitration.
-Such referral shall be made by written demand submitted to the County Executive within ten (10) working days of receipt of his decision.
+If the County Executive or designee fails to respond in writing, as provided in Step 3, or if the response is not satisfactory to the Union, the Union has the right to refer the matter to binding arbitration.
+Such referral shall be made by written demand submitted to the County Executive within ten (10) working days of receipt of the decision.

-5.14 RESPONSE
+5.14.
+Response

-If the County fails to respond to a grievance within the time limits specified for that step, the grievant shall have the right to appeal to the next step, except that only the Union shall have the right to refer the matter to binding arbitration.
+If the County fails to respond to a grievance within the time limits specified for that step, the grievant has the right to appeal to the next step, except that only the Union shall have the right to refer the matter to binding arbitration.